-Please note you will be mailed a set of Team Reference Notes upon registration.
+Please note you will be emailed a set of Team Reference Notes for your chosen expedition, upon registration.
 This extensive booklet includes detailed information to assist in the planning of your trip; from travel and medical advice to equipment lists and photography tips.

 Answers to general questions are listed below.
 More specific information can be accessed for each of the following by clicking the links:

 The following is to serve as a helpful guideline but please feel free to call or e-mail if you have any further questions.
 Our team is here to help!

 How long have Adventure Consultants been in operation?

 Adventure Consultants started in 1990 and we have been guiding internationally ever since.

 A few outfitters ‘claim’ to have the same level of experience and prestige with that of Adventure Consultants.
 In this league, what makes you the first choice for your climbers?